Performance per Watt in CPUs, GPUs & Data Centres: A 10‑Year Overview

 Why it matters

-Racks add power delivery, cooling (CRAC/CRAH, chillers, liquid), network/storage, and other overheads.
-Track PUE = facility power ÷ IT power; lower is better (ideal: 1.0).
+Racks add power delivery, cooling (CRAC/CRAH, chillers, or increasingly liquid cooling), network/storage, and other overheads.
+The standard metric is PUE (Power Usage Effectiveness) = total facility power ÷ IT equipment power.
+Lower is better; 1.0 is the theoretical ideal where every watt goes to compute.

 What the data say

-- Even if IT perf/W doubles, facility‑level gains are muted unless overheads drop too.
+- Even if IT perf/W doubles, facility‑level gains are muted unless the overhead infrastructure improves in step.

 Takeaways

-- Chip‑level perf/W is necessary but insufficient at rack scale; infrastructure design is decisive.
+- Chip‑level perf/W is necessary but insufficient at rack scale; infrastructure design (cooling, power distribution, rack density) is decisive.

-- Plan with GFLOPS/W (or OPS/W) plus PUE and rack‑level metrics (power density, cooling headroom, modularity).
+- Plan with GFLOPS/W (or OPS/W) plus PUE and rack‑level metrics (power density per rack, cooling headroom, modularity) to get a true picture of efficiency.

 Closing thoughts